Kartaverse/RiveLink/docs/README.md

 Welcome to the development repo for "RiveLink" — a [Rive.app](https://rive.app/) integration plugin for BMD Resolve/Fusion.

-- The integration plugin was made in West Dover, Nova Scotia, Canada 🇨🇦
+- Made in West Dover, Nova Scotia, Canada 🇨🇦

 # Overview